Go Back

 Instructions

-• Peel the prawns, leaving the tail intact, but DON'T THROW AWAY THE HEAD AND SHELLS.
-Slice a shallow slit along the back of the prawn and remove its intestinal tract (black line).
-Optional - for presentation leave a few prawns unpeeled to place on top of the soup before serving.
+• Peel the prawns, leaving the tails intact, but do not discard the heads and shells, as they’re used to flavour the broth.
+Slice a shallow slit along the back of each prawn and remove the intestinal tract.
+Optional: For presentation, you can leave a few prawns unpeeled to place on top of the soup before serving.

-• In a large saucepan, place in the prawn heads and shells (not the peeled prawns), garlic, onion, galangal, lemongrass, kaffir lime leaves and chillies.
-Pour in the chicken stock and water and place over medium heat until the soup boils.
+• In a large saucepan, add the prawn heads and shells only (not the peeled prawns), along with the garlic, onion, galangal, lemongrass, kaffir lime leaves and chillies.
+Pour in the chicken stock and water, then place over medium heat and bring the broth to a boil.

 Thai Seafood Soup

-• Once the soup boils, reduce the heat to low and place a lid over the saucepan.
-Cook for 30 minutes covered for the soup flavour to develop.
-Using a large heatproof strainer, strain the soup into another large saucepan.
-Discard the shells, spices and any solids.
+• Once the soup comes to a boil, reduce the heat to low and cover the saucepan with a lid.
+Let it simmer gently for about 30 minutes to allow the flavours to develop.
+Using a large heatproof strainer, strain the broth into another large saucepan and discard the shells, aromatics and any solids.

 Thai Seafood Soup

-• Place the tomatoes, sugar and fish sauce into the strained soup and cook over medium-high heat.
-Once the soup boils, add in the crab, peeled and any unpeeled prawns, cook for a minute then add the mussels, fish and squid.
-Let the soup cook for another minute, then reduce the heat to low and cook for a further 5 minutes.
+• Add the tomatoes, sugar and fish sauce to the strained broth and return it to medium-high heat.
+Once the soup reaches a boil, add the crab along with the peeled and any unpeeled prawns and cook for about 1 minute.
+Add the mussels, fish and squid, then cook for another minute.
+Reduce the heat to low and continue cooking for a further 5 minutes, or until the seafood is just cooked through.

 • Remove the saucepan from the heat and stir in the lime juice.
-Have a taste and adjust to your liking, if needed, by adding more sugar, salt or lime juice.
-Give it a good stir and serve with coriander over the top.
+Taste the soup and adjust the seasoning if needed by adding more sugar, salt or lime juice.
+Give it a final stir, then serve topped with fresh coriander.

 Thai Seafood Soup